 - 1. Validity of the SPO: This SPO is valid as long as no new project categories are added to the asset pool. - 2.
 ISS ESG uses a scientifically based rating concept to analyse and evaluate the environmental and social performance of companies and countries.
-In doing so, we adhere to the highest quality standards which are customary in responsibility research worldwide.
-In addition, we create a Second Party Opinion (SPO) on bonds based on data from the issuer. - 3.
+In doing so, we adhere to standardized procedures to ensure consistent quality of responsibility research worldwide.
+In addition, we provide Second Party Opinion (SPO) on bonds based on data provided by the issuer. - 3.
 We would, however, point out that we do not warrant that the information presented in this SPO is complete, accurate or up to date.
-Any liability on the part of ISS ESG in connection with the use of these SPO, the information provided in them and the use thereof shall be excluded.
-In particular, we point out that the verification of the compliance with the se-lection criteria is based solely on random samples and documents submitted by the issuer. - 4.
-All statements of opinion and value judgements given by us do not in any way constitute purchase or investment recommendations.
-In particular, the SPO is no assessment of the economic profitability and credit worthiness of a bond but refers exclusively to the social and environmental criteria mentioned above. - 5.
-We would point out that this SPO, in particular the images, text and graphics contained therein, and the layout and company logo of ISS ESG and ISS-ESG are protected under copyright and trademark law.
-Any use thereof shall require the express prior written consent of ISS.
+Any liability on the part of ISS ESG in connection with the use of these SPO, the information provided in them, and the use thereof shall be excluded.
+In particular, we point out that the verification of the asset pool is based on random samples and documents submitted by the issuer. - 4.
+All statements of opinion and value judgments given by us do not in any way constitute purchase or investment recommendations.
+In particular, the SPO is no assessment of the economic profitability and creditworthiness of a bond but refers exclusively to the social and environmental criteria mentioned above. - 5.
+We would point out that this SPO, certain images, text, and graphics contained therein, and the layout and company logo of ISS ESG and ISS-ESG are the property of ISS and are protected under copyright and trademark law.
+Any use of such ISS property shall require the express prior written consent of ISS.
 Use shall be deemed to refer in particular to the copying or duplication of the SPO wholly or in part, the distribution of the SPO, either free of charge or against payment, or the exploitation of this SPO in any other conceivable manner.